 The oldest vine can be found in eastern North Carolina, on Roanoke Island, which is part of the Outer Banks.
 The “Mother Vine“, as it’s called, is believed to be over four centuries old.
-One of the observations Europeans made when they arrived on the land those many, many years ago was its bounty of grapes.
+One of the observations Europeans made when they arrived on the land many, many years ago was its bounty of grapes.

 This grape is a Scuppernong variety, which we learned is closest to the taste of “wild” grapes of North Carolina.
-Which makes sense, since you would think that’s how grapes were growing back then: in the wild.
+This makes sense, since you would think that’s how grapes were growing back then: in the wild.
 The Scuppernong grapes from the Mother Vine are green muscadine grapes.

 Even today, you can find wild grapes amongst the trees in North Carolina.

-Muscadine Grapes are Lovers of Southern Climates
+Muscadine Grapes Love Southern Climates

 If you Google, “Songs about muscadine,” just about 20 songs come up.
 And guess what?
 Most of them are country songs!

 It’s no wonder “muscadine” is a common subject of country songs because, like country, both are generally considered southern.
+(Haha!)

 Muscadine grapes are “slip-skin” grapes.
 These are unlike most grapes you purchase in the supermarket, with the exception of Concord grapes, which are like this.
-Most grapes used for wine production are not slip skin grapes…unless it’s muscadine wine of course.
+Most grapes used for wine production are not slip-skin grapes…unless it’s muscadine wine of course.